Setsubun: Japan’s Seasonal Festival to Chase Away Evil and Welcome Good Fortune

 - You must eat the whole roll in silence, while facing the year’s lucky direction (eho), as determined by the Toshitokujin, the deity of good fortune.

-- These rolls typically contain seven ingredients, symbolizing the Seven Lucky Gods (Shichifukujin).
+- These rolls often include seven ingredients, symbolizing the Seven Lucky Gods (Shichifukujin).

 Hiragi-Iwashi: Nature’s Spiky and Smelly Guardian